joomla/Manual/docs/general-concepts/web-asset-manager.md

 :::note Note

-Named inline asset may be as dependency to another inline asset, hovewer it is not recomended to use an inline asset as dependency to non-inline asset.
+Named inline asset may be as dependency to another inline asset, however it is not recmomended to use an inline asset as dependency to non-inline asset.
 This will work, but this behavior may changes in future.
 Prefer to use "position" instead.
 :::

 ## Working with a web component

 Joomla! allows you to use [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) for your needs.
 In Joomla! web components are not loaded as regular script, but loaded via Web Component loader so that they are loaded asynchronously.

 In all other aspects, working with web components in Asset Manager is the same as working with a `script` asset item.